Neural Link Prediction with Walk Pooling: Introduction

 Graphs are a natural model for relational data such as coauthorship networks or the human protein interactome.
 Since real-world graphs are often only partially observed, a central problem across all scientific domains is to predict missing links \citep{liben2007link}.
 Link prediction finds applications in predicting protein interactions~\citep{qi2006evaluation}, drug responses~\citep{stanfield2017drug}, or completing the knowledge graph~\citep{nickel2015review}.
 It underpins recommender systems in social networks~\citep{adamic2003friends} and online marketplaces~\citep{lu2012recommender}.
 Successful link prediction demands an understanding of the principles behind graph formation.

-In this paper we propose a link prediction algorithm which builds on two distinct traditions: (1) complex networks, from which we borrow ideas about importance of topology, and (2) the emerging domain of graph neural networks (GNNs), on which we rely to learn optimal features.
-The central part of our algorithm is a new random-walk-based pooling mechanism called \walkpool which may be interepreted as a learnable version of topological heuristics (Figure~\ref{fig:learnwp}).
-Our algorithm is universal in the sense of \citet{chien2020adaptive} in that it models both heterophilic and homophilic graphs unlike hardcoded heuristics or standard GNNs which work better on homophilic graphs. \walkpool achieves state-of-the-art link prediction results on all common benchmark datasets, sometimes by a significant margin, even on datasets like \textbf{USAir} \citep{usair} where the previous state of the art is as high as 97\%.
+In this paper we propose a link prediction algorithm which builds on two distinct traditions: (1) complex networks, from which we borrow ideas about the importance of topology, and (2) the emerging domain of graph neural networks (GNNs), on which we rely to learn optimal features.
+We are motivated by the fact that the existing GNN-based link prediction algorithms encode topological\footnote{Mathematical topology studies (global) properties of shapes that are preserved under homeomorphisms.
+Our use of ``topology'' to refer to local patterns is common in the network literature.} features only indirectly, while link prediction is a strongly topological task~\citep{lu2011link}.
+Traditional heuristics assume certain topological organizing rules, such as preference for triangles or quadrangles; see Figure~\ref{fig:learnwp} for an illustration.
+But organizing rules are not universal across graphs and they need to be learned.
+The centerpiece of our algorithm is a new random-walk-based pooling mechanism called \walkpool which may be interpreted as a learnable version of topological heuristics.
+Our algorithm is universal in the sense of \citet{chien2020adaptive} in that it models both heterophilic (e.g., 2D-grid in Figure~\ref{fig:learnwp}) and homophilic (e.g., Triangle lattice in Figure~\ref{fig:learnwp}) graphs unlike hardcoded heuristics or standard GNNs which often work better on homophilic graphs. \walkpool can learn the topological organizing rules in real graphs (for further discussion of lattices from Figure \ref{fig:learnwp} see also Section 4.4), and achieves state-of-the-art link prediction results on all common benchmark datasets, sometimes by a significant margin, even on datasets like \textbf{USAir} \citep{usair} where the previous state of the art is as high as 97\%.